-hence yielding to \textit{local models}.
-Clearly, models in \autoref{eq:multivariate_model}–\ref{eq:local-model} correspond to fundamentally different approaches that can result in markedly different performance.
-Failing to recognize the impact of the associated design choices can be problematic for several reasons.
-First, the use of shared versus local parameters may have very different effects depending on whether the time series are homogeneous~(e.g., data coming from identical sensors at different locations) or heterogeneous~(e.g., measurements of different physical quantities).
-Moreover, when dealing with multiple multivariate time series, a multivariate global model is often more appropriate than a univariate one that processes channels independently.
-Second, as we will see, comparing the results of models belonging to different typologies without stating it explicitly can make it difficult to interpret performance differences.
-For example, comparing an architecture designed for an inductive setting with one evaluated in a transductive setting might disadvantage the first one, as the inductive models may be subject to additional constraints precisely to enable the processing of unseen time series.
-In \autoref{tab:local_embedding_comparison_mse}, we assess the performance--in terms of \gls{mse}--of different architectures from the literature on a set of benchmarks~(see \autoref{sub:benchmarks}).
-As in all our experiments, we focus on the task of long-range time series forecasting.
-We evaluate changes in performance for the reference Transformer and for two architectures that incorporate local parameters by removing these components, and, conversely, for the iTransformer by adding them.
-As one would expect, using local parameters drastically changes the observed results.
-Mixing results from the two columns without accounting for the impact of these design choices would clearly lead to misleading conclusions.
-Therefore, \uline{when aiming to identify the most effective sequence modeling operators, experiments should be designed to factor out the impact of model configuration}.
+Clearly, models in \autoref{eq:multivariate_model}–\ref{eq:local-model} represent fundamentally different approaches that can result in markedly different performance.
+Ignoring the impact of the associated design choices can be problematic for several reasons.
+First, the use of shared versus local parameters may have very different effects depending on whether the time series are homogeneous~(e.g., data from identical sensors at different locations) or heterogeneous~(e.g., measurements of different physical quantities).
+Moreover, when dealing with multiple multivariate time series, a multivariate global model is often preferable to a univariate one that processes channels independently.
+Second, as we will see, \textbf{comparing the results of models belonging to different families without stating it explicitly can make it difficult to interpret performance differences}.
+For example, comparing an architecture designed for an inductive setting with one evaluated in a transductive setting might disadvantage the first, as the inductive models may be subject to additional constraints introduced to handle unseen time series.
+In \autoref{tab:local_embedding_comparison_mse}, we assess the effect of local parameters on the performance--in terms of \gls{mse}--of different architectures on standard benchmarks~(see \autoref{sub:benchmarks}) in long-range time series forecasting.
+We evaluate changes in performance for the reference Transformer and two architectures that incorporate local parameters by removing these components, and, conversely, for the iTransformer by adding them.
+As one would expect, using local parameters drastically changes results: mixing findings from the two columns of \autoref{tab:local_embedding_comparison_mse} without accounting for this--as is common in the literature--leads to misleading conclusions.